hl7au/au-fhir-core/input/pagecontent/index.md

   - [Capability Statements](capability-statements.html): This set of pages define the expected FHIR capabilities of AU Core Responders and Requesters.
   - [Actor Definitions](actors.html): This set of pages define the AU Core actors, AU Core Responder and AU Core Requester.
 - [Examples](examples.html): This page lists all the examples used in this guide.
-- [Support](support.html): These pages provide supporting material for implementation or AU Core.
+- [Support](support.html): These pages provide supporting material for implementation of AU Core.
-  - [Downloads](downloads.html): This page provides links to downloadable artefacts that developers can use to help them implement this guide.
+  - [Downloads](downloads.html): This page provides links to downloadable artefacts.
-  - [License and Legal](license.html): This page outlines license and legal considerations relating to FHIR Implementation Guides.
+  - [License and Legal](license.html): This page outlines the license and legal requirements for material in AU Core.
 - [Change Log](changes.html): This page documents the changes across versions of this guide.

 ### Collaboration